 The 2nd King Edward's Horse buttons were in gilt for Officers and brass for Other Ranks (Figure 376) with a simple design of 2 over KEH (Ripley and Darmanin Ref No 142).
 Ripley and Darmanin only note a brass button and do not differentiate between Officers and Other Ranks.
 The buttons are in two sizes, 25mm for the breast of the tunic and 17mm for the cuff.

-2nd King Edward's Horse buttons have been noted with back marks for Armfield & Co (Figure 377), Birmingham and Firmin, London and there are ones with a back mark pattern which is often referred to as the 'Hammer' or 'Hammer-key' see Figure 378.
+2nd King Edward's Horse buttons have been noted with back marks for Armfield & Co, Birmingham and Firmin, London.
+There are also examples with a back mark pattern which is often referred to as the 'Hammer' or 'Hammer-key' see Figure 377.
 There is no definite answer as to which manufacturer used this pattern and why they didn't use their own name.
 One thought was that they were cheaper/lower quality than the buttons usually produced and the manufacturers didn't want their name associated with the cheap/low quality buttons.
 It was thought that it could be a Firmin produced button as they seemed to use the same button dies (information courtesy of Ian Baker).Figure 376: A pair of 2nd King Edward’s Horse Other Ranks brass tunic buttons (Ripley and Darmanin Ref No 142).
-Figure 377: The rear of a 2nd King Edward’s Horse Other Ranks brass tunic button (Ripley and Darmanin Ref No 142) maker marked Armfield & Co Ltd Birmingham.
-Figure 378: The rear of a 2nd King Edward’s Horse Other Ranks brass tunic button with hammer key pattern.
+Figure 377: The rear of a 2nd King Edward’s Horse Other Ranks brass tunic button with hammer key pattern.